 About Maritime Energy

 Maritime Energy is a full service, locally owned family energy company serving Knox, Lincoln, Waldo, Hancock, and Kennebec counties.
 Our mission is to provide friendly, reliable service and quality products at fair prices to assure customer satisfaction and loyalty.
-Roland G. Ware, father of present owner John Ware, founded Maritime Oil in 1939 in Rockland.
-Maritime’s fuel products include heating oil, K-1, diesel, propane, and gasoline.
-We serve you from six fuel offices located in Montville, Belfast, South China, Nobleboro, and our main office in Rockland.
+Roland G. Ware founded Maritime Oil in 1939 in Rockland.
+Maritime’s fuel products include propane, heating oil, K-1, diesel, and gasoline.
+We serve you from five fuel offices located in Montville, Belfast, South China, Nobleboro, and our main office in Rockland.
 Maritime has a professional service team, 24-hour service, and GPS systems in our trucks and service vans in order to most efficiently route them to you when you need us.
 We take pride in the fact that we are a Maine family-owned business, and stand behind our tagline “we’re not comfortable until you are” in all that we do.

-Celebrating Over 80 Years of Local Family Ownership
+Celebrating Over 83 Years of Local Family Ownership!

 1939 was a remarkable year.
 We first met Frank Sinatra, Dorothy and the Wicked Witch, Rhett Butler, and Batman.
 Ted Williams hit his first home run, and the Boston Bruins beat the Maple Leafs for the Stanley Cup.